Symphony No. 78 (Haydn): Music

+The work is in four movements:

 The galant character that Haydn used for the previous two symphonies for London is still present in the inner two movements, but Sturm und Drang rules the outer two.

 The first movement defines C minor in the first bar, but then destabilizes it with awkward leaps at odd intervals:

 Influence

-This symphony served as one of the models for Mozart's Piano Concerto in C minor of 1786, which employs a variant of the opening statement of Haydn's symphony.
-But the claim has been questioned, since Mozart already has a similar expression of minor seventh leaps in the Act III interlude from Thamos, King of Egypt, K. 345/336a, which predates the Haydn symphony in date of composition.
+This symphony may have served as one of the models for Mozart's Piano Concerto in C minor of 1786, which employs a variant of the opening statement of Haydn's symphony.
+However, this claim has been questioned, since Mozart already had a similar expression of minor seventh leaps in the Act III interlude from Thamos, King of Egypt, K. 345/336a, which predates this Haydn symphony in date of composition.